droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/README.md - Some general details and *make* options and such.

 **./depends/builders** - [Shared dependency builder.](https://github.com/bitcoin/bitcoin/pull/4592) Compiler/Linker variables and such required by the machine building the binary.
 (The "builder" identity is automated and determined by ./config.guess.)
 Used by ./depends/Makefile.
-(FIX - CORY)

 ./depends/builders/darwin.mk - Overriding values for OS X building systems.